fchomski/HighSchool-Projects/Run(v2.0)/README.md

 # Run (2.0)
-A platform game in which players travel through various levels to complete through the use of the arrow keys on one's keyboard.
-Users aim to reach the portal and collect as many coins as possible while avoiding knights.
+A platform game in which players travel through various levels.
+Users aim to reach the portal and collect as many coins as possible while avoiding enemies (knights).
 Should a player run into a knight, they lose a life.
 Five lives are given per level and a score is counted throughout the game.
 The full instructions of the game are given in an opening card at runtime.

 ## Screenshots